King City High School

+Students boarded a school bus serving King City Union High School at a gas station in 1940.

 King City High School is a high school in King City, California, in the United States.
 It is administered by the South Monterey County Joint Union High School District.
 The school's auditorium is listed on the National Register of Historic Places.

 King City FFA Chapter

 King City High School is also a member of the National FFA Organization and its chapter is currently ranked 3rd in the state of California and has been part of the school and its curriculum since 1929.
 The chapter has a long legacy of achievements such as being one of the first FFA Chapters in the United States to allow women in the organization and having the most proficiency award winners and state degree recipients in the state of California in 2016.

 The King City FFA Chapter also offers a wide variety of courses such as: